12:00am, Tue 25th Nov 2008

 CROYDON v WOKING

 The Trams, as they are affectionately known, play at the Croydon Arena.
 It is said to hold 8,000 people but an awful lot of them would be sitting on the grass!
-Croydon?s crowds for their Kent League games are usually around 60!
-They were relegated to the Kent League last season after many years in the Isthmian League.
+Croydon?s crowds for their Kent League games, needless to say, are considerably lower than that!
+They were relegated to the Bulmers Cider Kent League Premier Division the season before last after many years in the Isthmian League.
 The Trams are not to be confused with the Rams, Croydon Athletic FC, who play in the Ryman League Division One South and whose ground is at Thornton Heath.

 Croydon FC Arena

 The Supporters?
 Club are not running coaches to Surrey Senior Cup matches.

 The AA suggests heading for the A3; join M25; leave at J7 to join the M23 and then merge onto A23; follow A23 till Fiveways Corner traffic signals, then turn right onto A232 (signposted Croydon); at The Waddon public house turn right (signposted Bromley/Croydon); continue forward to cross flyover; at roundabout take 3rd exit onto A232 (signposted Bromley/Sevenoaks); at next roundabout take 2nd exit onto A232; at following roundabout take 1st exit onto A215 (signposted Crystal Palace); at traffic signals turn right onto A222 (signposted Beckenham, South Norwood, Crystal Palace); at traffic signals turn left onto A215 (signposted South Norwood, Crystal Palace); at traffic signals turn left into Portland Road (signposted C London, South Norwood, Crystal Palace); turn right into Dundee Road and then left into Albert Road.